-Some people just cannot control their behavior.
+Some people just cannot control their behaviour.
 Perhaps they are addicted to gambling, drugs, alcohol or any of a number of different behaviors.
 75 – 85% of prisoners who are let out on parole will reoffend.
 They often simply cannot control themselves.

 He and his former wife got remarried.
 After 23 years in the new marriage, there has never been a single case of domestic violence.